css-raku/CSS-Properties-raku/README.md

      say "margin box is size {$box.margin-width} X {$box.margin-height}";

-This family of accessors return the width, or height of the given box.
+This family of accessors return the measured width, or height of the given box.

 #### [padding|margin|border|content]-[top|right|bottom|left]

      say "margin left, top is ({$box.margin-left}, {$box.margin-top})";

-This family of accessors return the x or y position of the given edge
+This family of accessors return the measured x or y position of the given edge

 #### translate, move